imperva/terraform-provider-incapsula/website/docs/r/mtls_client_to_imperva_certificate_site_settings.html.markdown

 Provides an Incapsula mTLS Client to Imperva Certificate Site Settings resource.
 If your site needs to support client certificates, you can upload your CA certificate to Imperva and configure your websites to use it.
+On destroy settings will be changed to default values and resource will stop being managed by Terraform.

 ## Example Usage
 Associate 2 different certificates to the same site.